The constitutionality of the Patient Protection and Affordable Care Act (ACA) was challenged in two cases before the Supreme Court in 2012.

 Additional cases on the law are pending.
 In 2014, the Supreme Court announced it would hear a case concerning the individual tax credit.

 A case brought before the Supreme Court in 2012, National Federation of Independent Business v.
 Sebelius, challenged the constitutionality of the so-called “Individual Mandate.”

-One case challenged the constitutionality of the so-called “individual mandate,” the requirement for all individuals to obtain insurance coverage, by 2014 or face a penalty.
-The case asserted the requirement is a wrongful use of Congress’s taxation and commerce powers.
+The case asserted that the so-called “Individual Mandate,” the requirement for all individuals to obtain insurance coverage, by 2014 or face a tax penalty to be a wrongful use of Congress’s taxation and commerce powers.

-The other case ruled by the Court challenged the required expansion of the Medicaid program in each state to 133% of FPL.
-The Court declared that although the law requiring the states to expand the Medicaid program was valid, the Federal government cannot force participation in the expansion, by removing all federal funding for those states that do not comply.
+On June 28, 2012, the Court declared that although the law requiring the states to expand the Medicaid program was valid, the Federal government cannot force participation in the expansion, by removing all federal funding for those states that do not comply.

 Policy Outcome for Medicaid Expansion

 The Court’s decision effectively left states with the ability to opt-in or opt-out of the proposed expansion of the Medicaid program.
 In 2011, guidance from HHS was issued clarifying that the Medicaid expansion would be available to states in perpetuity – meaning that even states that do not initially expand the Medicaid program in 2014, would have the option of taking up the Medicaid Expansion at any time in the future.

 Starting in 2014, states that expand Medicaid, receive federal funding for the Expansion, included in the law.
 However, states may not expand the program only in part, as they choose.